-- negotiate a justified and proportionate financial contribution which will be used to secure the required gain by obtaining credits from a 'habitat bank'. - 4.48 BNG measures may be acceptable on SANGs (see LPSS 2019 policy P5) where they would complement the recreational purpose and uses of the SANG, and where new or enhanced BNG habitats and the species they are intended to benefit would not suffer as a result of SANG uses.
-Habitat creation or enhancement on SANGs will only be considered BNG measures (rather than ordinary SANG works) where they provide measurable additionality over and above the minimum requirements of the SANG, demonstrated through use of the Biodiversity Metric national biodiversity net gain calculation methodology, using the SANG quality requirements set out in Natural England's SANG guidelines as the baseline.
-In order to demonstrate this, it will be necessary for the management plans for SANGs to clearly differentiate between SANG works and BNG measures so that decision makers are able to judge whether the SANG works alone enable the site to meet SANG quality standards.
-For the purposes of the BNG calculation, the baseline value of the SANG is the site with the Habitat Regulation key required habitat features incorporated as set out in the SANG guidelines.
-BNG calculations should be done from this baseline in order to clearly demonstrate the additional biodiversity unit uplift beyond the minimum SANG requirements.
-The revision of previously consented SANGs to alter approved landscaping or planting schemes, mitigation works, or habitat or landscape management plans is likely to require an application to amend the scheme or a new planning application.
-Such applications should use the initially proposed outcomes for biodiversity as the baseline for BNG calculations. - All habitat that is created or enhanced in order to meet the net gain requirement is required to be secured and maintained for at least 30 years in order to ensure that it is able to reach maturity and attain a sufficient quality.
-This figure is consistent with the proposed national approach set out in the Environment Act at time of writing.
-However, the national approach may be subject to change as the Environment Bill passes through parliament.
-In a longer time period is specified nationally, the policy requires the longer period to apply.
-The Council encourages longer time periods including maintenance in perpetuity. - 4.50 The biodiversity value of a development site must not be artificially reduced before the baseline for the net gain is set.
+- sites to be provided in the Borough to ensure the local availability of alternative options. - 4.79 Biodiversity net gain measures may be acceptable on SANGs (see LPSS 2019 policy P5) where they would complement the recreational purpose and uses of the SANG, and where new or enhanced biodiversity net gain habitats and the species they are intended to benefit would not suffer as a result of SANG uses.
+Proposals must calculate biodiversity gains from an appropriate baseline and meet any requirements on additionality in accordance with Natural England's SANG guidelines, legislation and national guidance.
+The revision of previously consented SANGs to alter approved landscaping or planting schemes, mitigation works, or habitat or landscape management plans is likely to require an application to amend the scheme or a new planning application. - 4.80 All habitat that is created or enhanced in order to meet the net gain requirement is required to be secured and maintained for at least 30 years in order to ensure that it is able to reach maturity and attain a sufficient quality.
+This figure is consistent with the national approach set out in the Environment Act.
+However, if a longer time period is specified nationally, the policy requires the longer period to apply.
+The Council encourages longer time periods including maintenance in perpetuity. - 4.81 The biodiversity value of a development site must not be artificially reduced before the baseline for the net gain is set.
 Where the Council considers that on-site habitat has been degraded or removed intentionally, it will require the baseline to reflect at least the full biodiversity value of the site before the degradation occurred and will apply any punitive measures set out in legislation.
 Biodiversity sites must likewise not be intentionally cleared or degraded in order to increase the potential for biodiversity gain.

-- Biodiversity Opportunity Areas: the basis for realising Surrey's ecological network (Surrey Nature Partnership, 2019) - Biodiversity Opportunity Area Policy Statements (Surrey Nature Partnership, 2019) - State of Surrey's Nature; lists of Species of Conservation Concern (Surrey Nature Partnership, 2017)

-A Vision for Guildford Borough's Countryside Sites 2017 - 2027 (Guildford Borough Council, 2017)
+- Biodiversity Opportunity Areas: the basis for realising Surrey's ecological network (Surrey Nature Partnership, 2019) - Biodiversity Opportunity Area Policy Statements (Surrey Nature Partnership, 2019) - State of Surrey's Nature; lists of Species of Conservation Concern (Surrey Nature Partnership, 2017) - A Vision for Guildford Borough's Countryside Sites 2017 2027 (Guildford Borough Council, 2017)